-Brandon DeNoyer enters his fourth season in 2014 as an assistant coach for the Siena women's soccer program.
-Last season, DeNoyer helped guide the Saints to a five-win improvement from the previous season and a pair of victories in the MAAC Championships.
+Brandon DeNoyer enters his fifth season in 2015 as an assistant coach for the Siena College Women's Soccer program.
+The Saints have achieved .500 or better records in three of DeNoyer's four seasons and he helped guide the 2013 squad to a five-win improvement from the previous season and a pair of MAAC Tournament wins.

 DeNoyer is actively involved in all aspects of the program from recruiting, practice preparation and player evaluation to team travel arrangements and the day-to-day operations of the program.
 He is also responsible for the primary training of the goalkeepers.